Is West Elm Furniture Non Toxic? or Not?

 The presence of chemicals like VOCs (Volatile Organic Compounds) in wood comes from the use of preservatives, stains, and varnishes during its harvesting, processing, or treatment.

-VOCs are a large group of chemicals that are known to be toxic and harmful to humans because they have the ability to emit gasses.
+VOCs are a large group of chemicals that are known to be harmful to humans because they have the ability to emit gasses.

-Some of the most toxic VOCs you may have heard of are formaldehyde, benzene, and toluene.
+Some of the most harmful VOCs you may have heard of are formaldehyde, benzene, and toluene.

 These chemicals are linked to very serious health risks including damage to the liver, kidney, or central nervous system and cancer!